luismmatos/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock Paper Scissors Game to play on the developer console
+Rock Paper Scissors game to play on the developer console